sarva0-0/GitOps/DEVLOG.md

-# DEVLOG — Full GitOps Pipeline
+# DEVLOG — Full GitOps Pipeline + DeployBoard

 This file documents every step of the build in order — what was done, why, what broke, and what we learned.